mongodb/docs/README.md

-Source files for Cloud Manager and Ops Manager documentation.
+Source files for Ops Manager documentation (migrated from former home at 10gen/mms-docs).